formlio/forml/docs/provider.rst

 Sinks
 -----

-Reciprocally to the Feeds_ system, ForML is using :doc:`sink <sink>` providers for submitting the :doc:`workflow <workflow/index>` results according to the particular implementation of the :class:`forml.io.Sink` base class.
+Reciprocally to the Feeds_ system, ForML is using :ref:`sink <sink>` providers for submitting the :ref:`workflow <workflow>` results according to the particular implementation of the :class:`forml.io.Sink` base class.

 .. autosummary::